Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Introduction

-Hard and soft colloids at the interface are also often used as model systems to study fundamental problems, such as those related to two-dimensional crystallization.
-For instance, hard particles at the air-water interface have been used to investigate melting and self-diffusion, in two dimensions, of neutral and charged hard spheres \cite{Zah99, Zah00, Kel17}.
-Similarly, soft colloids have been instrumental in exploring the polymer-to-particle duality \cite{Sco19} and understanding the impact of particle softness and deformability on the phase behavior of soft spheres in two dimensions at rest \cite{Rey16,Des14,Sch17,Sco22Rev} and under flow \cite{Sch23}.
+Hard and soft colloids at the interface are also often used as model systems to study fundamental problems, such as those related to two-dimensional crystallisation.
+For example, hard particles at the air-water interface have been used to investigate the melting and self-diffusion, in two dimensions, of neutral and charged hard spheres \cite{Zah99, Zah00, Kel17}.
+Similarly, soft colloids have been instrumental in exploring the polymer-to-particle duality \cite{Sco19} and understanding the impact of particle softness and deformability on the phase behaviour of soft spheres in two dimensions at rest \cite{Rey16,Des14,Sch17,Sco22Rev} and under flow \cite{Sch23}.

-To better understand both the monolayer interfacial phase behavior and the stability of the microgel-covered interface, one must consider not only the in-plane structure of the microgel but also how the out-of-plane morphology of these particles responds in different liquid (water and oil) and gas (air) phases.
+To better understand both the monolayer interfacial phase behavior and the stability of the microgel-covered interface, fundamental for emulsion stability, one must consider not only the in-plane structure of the microgel but also how the out-of-plane morphology of these particles responds in different liquid (water and oil) and gas (air) phases.

-Traditional techniques for characterizing the out-of-plane profile of microgels at interfaces rely on \emph{ex situ} analysis, involving monolayer deposition on solid substrates followed by methods like atomic force microscopy (AFM) \cite{Sch10, Cor17}, and cryo-transmission electron microscopy (cryo-TEM) or regular TEM \cite{Gei14, Gei14b}.
+Traditional techniques for characterizing the out-of-plane profile of microgels at interfaces rely on \emph{ex situ} analysis, involving monolayer deposition on solid substrates followed by methods like atomic force microscopy (AFM) \cite{Sch10, Cor17}, and freeze-fracture shadow-casting cryogenic scanning electron microscopy (FreSCa cryo-SEM) \cite{Gei14, Gei14b}.
 However, these approaches lack the capability to study the \emph{in situ} properties of the monolayer, making it challenging to investigate dynamic responses to external conditions like compression forces or temperature changes.
 Furthermore, the transfer of a microgel monolayer from a fluid interface to a solid substrate might introduce artifacts, raising concerns about the reliability of observed solid-to-solid isostructural phase transitions \cite{Kuk23, Kaw23}.